 I’ve lived in Cambridge, Maine, and Germany.
 I consider all of these places home in different ways.
 My favorite place to get off campus is Lamplighter on Broadway.
 It’s a coffee shop in the mornings, and a brewery all day.
 It’s a great catch-all for people who want to do some work, socialize, or something in between.
 I also encourage everyone to take a day trip to Maine.
 I’ve got a master list of places to see and things to do, and I’m always happy to share.

 What do you do for fun?

 I play golf as much as I can since those New England winters cut the season short.
-I also am an avid fan of European soccer, the NBA, and the NFL, so I spent a decent amount of time in front of the TV.
+I also am an avid fan of European soccer, the NBA, and the NFL, so I spend a decent amount of time in front of the TV.
 When I’m not doing that, I like to try new restaurants, practice my German and Spanish (mostly through listening to reggaeton), bike through Boston, spend time with my friends and family in Maine, and make music that will never see the light of day.